NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

 ||Distribution of chemical content|[9]|
 ||Electric current|[10]|

-Based on the above brief review of dynamic coating material, we propose to enable the modeling of the stimuli-solar/thermal absorption in EnergyPlus directly as opposed to relying on EMS.
-We propose to add a new Material object to hold stimuli-solar/thermal absorption curve or table data.
-This user input will overwrite the corresponding material properties based on the value of the stimuli.
+Based on the above brief review of dynamic coating material, we propose to enable the modeling of the trigger-solar/thermal absorption in EnergyPlus directly as opposed to relying on EMS.
+We propose to add a new Material object to hold trigger-solar/thermal absorption curve or table data.
+This user input will overwrite the corresponding material properties based on the value of the trigger.

 ## Approach

-A new idd object, *Material:DynamicCoating* will be added to host user input data on the stimuli-coating property relationship.
+A new idd object, *Material:DynamicCoating* will be added to host user input data on the trigger-coating property relationship.

 ## Testing/Validation/Data Source(s)